yunojuno/heroku-git-push/README.md

         with:
           email: ${{ secrets.HEROKU_PUSH_EMAIL }}
           api_key: ${{ secrets.HEROKU_PUSH_API_KEY }}
           app_names:
             - ${{ secrets.HEROKU_PUSH_DEV_APP_NAME }}
             - ${{ secrets.HEROKU_PUSH_UAT_APP_NAME }}
+-         timeout: 5000
 ```

 ## Inputs

 ### `email` **_REQUIRED_**

 The email that will be used to push code to Heroku.

 It is recommended that you store this as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).